RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-options.md

     The value is structured as follows with the [policy values from OpenShift](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/builds_and_image_streams.html#image-pull-policy):

-    ```
+    ```yaml
     imagePullPolicy: IfNotPresent
     Repository: redislabs/redis
     versionTag: 5.2.10-22
     ```

-    The version tag is as it appears on your repository, for example on [DockerHub](https://hub.docker.com/r/redislabs/redis/).
+    The version tag is as it appears on your repository, such as in [DockerHub](https://hub.docker.com/r/redislabs/redis/).